 Elimination of Double Taxation

-(2) Where, in accordance with any provision of this Convention, income derived by a resident of Senegal is exempted from tax in Senegal, Senegal may nevertheless, in calculating the amount of tax on the remaining income of such resident, take into account the exempted income.
+- (b) Where, in accordance with any provision of the Convention, income derived by a resident of Syria is exempt from tax in Syria, Syria may nevertheless, in calculating the amount of tax on the remaining income of such resident, take into account the exempted income.